 Medium-Term Management Plan (English): https://www.tokyu-fudosan-hd.co.jp/english/ir/mngpolicy/plan/

 In addition, the Company issues “Integrated Reports” in an effort to facilitate the understanding by stakeholders of the overall picture of the Group’s progress and creation of value in its business activities.

 For information about the Group’s basic views on corporate governance, please refer to “I. Basic Views on Corporate Governance, Capital Structure, Corporate Attributes and Other Basic Information, 1.
 Basic Views.”

 ⅲ：Policies and procedures in determining the remuneration of the senior management and Directors

-Concerning the remuneration for Directors and Audit & Supervisory Board Members, at the 1st Ordinary General Meeting of Shareholders it was resolved that the annual amount of remuneration for Directors shall not exceed ¥600 million, and the annual amount of remuneration for Audit & Supervisory Board Members shall not exceed ¥120 million.
+Concerning the remuneration for Directors and Audit & Supervisory Board Members of the Company, at the 1st Ordinary General Meeting of Shareholders held on June 26, 2014, it was decided that the annual amount of remuneration for Directors shall not exceed ¥600 million, and the annual amount of remuneration for Audit & Supervisory Board Members shall not exceed ¥120 million.
 Bonuses are also paid within these limits.
-The Company has also made clearer the link between Director remuneration and stock price, and has introduced a stock-based compensation system based on a resolution at the 4th Ordinary General Meeting of Shareholders to have Directors share profits and risks from stock price fluctuations with shareholders.
-For the stock-based compensation system, a stock granting trust has been set up for Directors excluding Outside Directors and Managing Officers with whom the Company has concluded mandate contracts, with a maximum of 170,000 shares per year.
+The Company has also made clearer the link between Director remuneration and stock price, and has introduced a stock-based compensation system based on a resolution at the 4th Ordinary General Meeting of Shareholders held on June 28, 2017 to have Directors share profits and risks from stock price fluctuations with shareholders.
+For the stock-based compensation system, a stock granting trust has been set up for Directors excluding Outside Directors, and Managing Officers with whom the Company has concluded mandate contracts, with a maximum of 170,000 shares per year.

 ⅳ：Policies and procedures in the appointment or dismissal of the senior management and the nomination of candidates for Directors and Audit & Supervisory Board Members